Paying for your education.

 National Association of Women Business Owners

 Leukemia and Lymphoma Society

 California Chafee Grant for Foster Youth

 Free money for foster youth for college or career training

 State Level College Grants

 Funded by the State of California and administered by the California Student Aid Commission, Cal Grants are one of the smartest ways to get cash for college.
 For starters, it's money you don't have to pay back.
 And secondly, it's guaranteed.
-If you're a graduating high school senior or recent graduate, have a 2.0 GPA, meet financial and other requirements and submit two forms by March 2, make some room in your pockets because a Cal Grant is on its way.

 For more information on California Financial Aid go to www.csac.ca.gov